william-murphy/roomserve/README.md

-# roomserve
+# Roomserve API
-Room Reservation System API written in Go using the Chi router library and Gorm ORM.
+Backend API for the Roomserve room reversation system written in Go using the Chi router library and Gorm ORM.

 ## Build
 Requires installation of `Go`.
 Create a file called `.env` in the parent directory and in the `/test` directory.
 Copy the contents of `example.env` into each.
 Populate the database credentials.
 Populate the 'secret' which can be anything and is used to sign JWTs for authentication.
 Populate the default admin email and password.